• Skip to primary navigation

 2 hearty pulled pork sandwiches on white buns with fries and a pickle on the side and two barbecue sauces for dipping all on a platter.

-When discussing barbecue it’s fun to explore the conversation about the unique bbq regions in the US.
-There’s Texas barbecue, which is its own thing, but I’d say brisket.
-Then the battle of ribs between dry rubs and spicy sauces in the heart of America.
+When discussing barbecue, it’s fun to explore the conversation about the unique BBQ regions in the U.S. There’s Texas barbecue, which is its own thing, but I’d say brisket.
+Then the battle of ribs between the dry rub and spicy sauces in the heart of America.

 It’s not just the meat, it’s the spice blends and sauces that accompany the experience.
 But one thing they all have in common, besides aromatic smoke pits, is knowing how to feed people.

-A few years ago I was visiting Charlotte, North Carolina for a barbecue event.
-I made sure to book a few extra days to explore the city and the famous “Carolina style” barbecue.
-On my adventure, I made sure to take about an hour-long detour to head over to Lexington Barbecue to received amazing hospitality and I am pretty sure one of everything on the menu.
+While visiting Charlotte, North Carolina, for a barbecue event, I made sure to book a few extra days to explore the city and the famous “Carolina-style” barbecue.
+On my adventure, I made sure to take about an hour-long detour to head over to Lexington Barbecue to receive amazing hospitality, and I am pretty sure one of everything on the menu.

-Lexington’s been a community staple since 1962 and has roots in the battle of eastern vs western barbecue.
-Of all the bites I had that day (and no lie, I am a sucker for a hush puppy) the chopped pork slow-smoked over hickory was the winner.
+Lexington’s been a community staple since 1962 and has roots in the battle of Eastern vs. Western barbecue.
+Of all the bites I had that day (and no lie, I am a sucker for a hush puppy), the chopped pork slow-smoked over hickory was the best bbq.

 What is Carolina Barbecue?

-Carolina pork can be whole hog or just the shoulder, but often not rubbed in much more than a quick salt blend with nothing too fancy.
-Paired with the simple, not fruity or overly pungent woods produce a subtle flavor without overpowering the meat.
+Carolina pork can be a whole hog or just the shoulder, but often not rubbed in much more than a quick salt blend with nothing too fancy.
+Paired with the simple, not fruity or overly pungent woods, produces a subtle flavor without over smoking the meat.

 The key to picking the wood for Carolina barbecue is to keep it simple.
 Post oak and hickory are the way to go here.
 They burn with a subtle flavor for the hours the pork will be lingering over the coals.
 The smoke ring you can get is pretty impressive without worrying the flavor will be too overpowering.

 To the untrained eye, Carolina may just seem like a state hung up on ‘just barbecue pork,’ but there is a difference between Lexington-style and the eastern region of the state.
-Things on the east are more simple with just the pork and a vinegar mop, where the further out in the state you get, things get spiced up a bit with a dash of sugar and sweet tomato in the sauce and slaw.
+Things on the east are simpler with just the pork and a tangy vinegar sauce, whereas the further out in the state you get, things get spiced up a bit with a dash of sugar and sweet tomato in the sauce and slaw.

-Whether you like one or the other is open for friendly debate, but one thing is for certain with Carolina barbecue, it’s all about the hog.
+Whether you like one or the other is open for friendly debate, but one thing is for sure with Carolina barbecue, it’s all about the hog.

 Mustard Sauce Vs Vinegar Sauce

-Welp, here’s another battle of tastes but it’s more a north vs south thing (well, at least between the Carolinas) as the thin vinegar sauce is more of a North Carolina tried and true classic while the mustard base (and also vinegar heavy) sauce is regionally more common in South Carolina.
+Welp, here’s another battle of tastes, but it’s more a North vs South thing (well, at least between the Carolinas) as the thin vinegar-based bbq sauce is more of a North Carolina tried and true classic while the Mustard-Based BBQ Sauce (and also vinegar heavy) sauce is regionally more common in South Carolina.

 Pork shoulder - what you need for this Carolina smoked pork - with a small bowl of spices ready to rub down